Outcome After Stereotactic Radiotherapy in 'High-Risk' Patients With Stage I Non-small Cell Lung Cancer (NSCLC)

-Nov 25, 2014 - In patients with non-small cell lung cancer, prophylactic cranial irradiation may help prevent brain metastases, and stereotactic radiotherapy may arrest the growth of lung cancer in frail patients, according to research presented at the 51st Annual Meeting of the American Society for Radiation Oncology, held from Nov.
+Mar 3, 2015 - In patients with non-small cell lung cancer, prophylactic cranial irradiation may help prevent brain metastases, and stereotactic radiotherapy may arrest the growth of lung cancer in frail patients, according to research presented at the 51st Annual Meeting of the American Society for Radiation Oncology, held from Nov.
 1 to 5 in Chicago.

 I Wish You Knew